 - a.
-Rowing at sea outside of channels and ports requires special attention to weather conditions, tides, water currents and general maritime traffic. - b.
-All crews and volunteers on the water must familiarise and follow the relevant parts of the International Rules for the Prevention of Collision at Sea (COLREGS) and any local marine traffic rules.
-See http://www.mar.ist.utl.pt/mventura/Projecto-Navios-I/IMO-Conventions%20(copies)/COLREG-1972.pdf for the COLREGS. - c.
+Rowing at sea outside of channels and ports requires special attention to weather conditions, tides, water currents and general maritime traffic. - All crews and volunteers on the water shall familiarise and follow the relevant parts of the International Rules for the Prevention of Collision at Sea (COLREGS) and any local marine traffic rules.
+See https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\data/file/28196 5/msn1781.pdf for the COLREGS.

+- c.
 In particular when two rowing boats are on a potential head-on collision course, both boats should move to starboard to give way to the other boat. - d.
-Safety measures and local rules must be vigorously applied by all umpires and additional officials and must be strictly observed by the crews.
+Safety measures and local rules shall be rigorously applied by all umpires and additional officials and must be strictly observed by the crews.

-I4-II-2 Shelters
+14-11-2 Shelters

 Shelters are ports and bays where boats can easily find refuge in adverse weather conditions and where the crew members can be safely disembarked.
 Such shelters must be made known by the Organising Committee to all crews as part of the information to crews.
 Shelters may be very dependent on the tidal, wind and current conditions.
-Depending on the conditions, an area may be considered a shelter at a certain time of day only, and may be dangerous and inaccessible at other times.
+Depending on the conditions, an area may be considered a shelter at a certain time of day only and may be dangerous and inaccessible at other times.
 Whatever the route followed by the rowers, they must be aware of all the possibilities of access to the shelters in accordance with the navigational limits imposed on their boat.